-&lt;sup>11 Note: Meeting these criteria does not automatically mean that a staff member will automatically receive a full-time grad studies status.
+11 Note: Meeting these criteria does not automatically mean that a staff member will automatically receive a full-time grad studies status.
 Rather, these criteria are necessary as a condition for applying in the first place.

-&lt;sup>12 The first year courses are (1) Intro to Christian Theology, (2) Bible Study Methods and (3) New Testament Survey.
+12 The first year courses are (1) Doctrine Survey, (2) Bible Study Methods and (3) New Testament Survey.
 The second year courses include (1) God/Bible/Holy Spirit, (2) Biblical Interpretation, (3) Biblical Communication and (4) Old Testament Survey.